PeterLuschny/table/README.md

     python -m site --user-site

-Create the path given in the returned answer:
+If the returned directory does not exist create it with:

     mkdir -p "the answer from the query"